finite-element/finite-element-course/doc/source/index.rst

 .. only:: html

    This is the webpage for the `Imperial College London Mathematics
-   <http://www.imperial.ac.uk/maths>`_ masters module M5MA47 Finite
+   <http://www.imperial.ac.uk/maths>`_ final year and masters module
-   Elements: numerical analysis and implementation.
+   M4A47/M5A47 Finite Elements: numerical analysis and implementation.
 Other people are welcome to make use of the material here.
-The authors welcome feedback and would particularly appreciate an `email
-   <mailto:david.ham@imperial.ac.uk>`_ if this material is used to teach
+The authors welcome feedback and would particularly appreciate an `email <mailto:david.ham@imperial.ac.uk>`_ if this material is used to teach anywhere.
-   anywhere.

    .. toctree::